MHickey2/Wannabe-Healthy/README.md

 ### 3. Blog Search   <a name="blogsearch"></a>

-The website user can use the search facility to find specific categories, and they can also search by a word in the title.If there are results, they will be displayed to the user and if not the user will be given the message that there are no results, they can either search again or they can return to the home page blog display.
+The website user can use the search facility to find specific categories ie Relaxation, Exercise, Diet and Health, and they can also search by a word in the title.
+If there are results, they will be displayed to the user and if not the user will be given the message that there are no results, they can either search again or they can return to the home page blog display.

 <p align ="center">